Deep Non-rigid Structure-from-Motion: A Sequence-to-Sequence Translation Perspective: Method

 \section{Method}

-In this section, we provide the technical details of our proposed method.
+In this section, we present our solution to deep NRSfM.
 We start by recapping the commonly used constraints in NRSfM and then show how we implement them in our sequence-to-sequence translation framework.
-A theoretical proof is also provided to prove the validness of our design.
+A theoretical proof is also provided to prove the validity of our design.